phaserjs/phaser/README.md

 * Phaser.Keyboard.lastChar will return the string value of the last key pressed.
 * Phaser.Keyboard.lastKey will return the most recently pressed Key object.
 * RetroFont.updateOffset allows you to modify the offsetX/Y values used by the font during rendering.
+* ArcadePhysics.Body has a new boolean property `enable`.
+If `false` the body won't be checked for any collision or overlaps, or have its pre or post update methods called.
+Use this for easy toggling of physics bodies without having to destroy or re-create the Body object itself.

 ### Bug Fixes